Tony Vallone at his namesake Houston restaurant. (Photo by Jay Tovar)

 The secret to the success of the Bucatini Amatriciana is the pork jowls.

-Tony Vallone in his home kitchen where for 19 years he has overseen family birthdays and holiday dinners.
+Tony Vallone in his home kitchen where for 19 years he oversaw family birthdays and holiday dinners.

 The over-sized kitchen is what sold the Vallone's on their home 19 years ago.